WWA Inception: Quarterfinals

 The opening match of the event was a ladder match, in which Juventud Guerrera took on Psicosis for the vacant International Cruiserweight Championship.
 The match was a part of the quarter-final round of the Seven Deadly Sins tournament for the vacant World Heavyweight Championship.
 Near the end of the match, Guerrera dropped Psicosis from the top of the ladder by powerbombing him on the mat and then nailed a 450° splash on Psicosis and then retrieved the title belt by climbing the ladder to win the title and advance to the semi-final round of the tournament.

 Next, Road Dogg competed against Konnan in a Dog Collar match.
 Konnan nailed Dogg with a crowbar but Dogg countered it and hit Konnan with it and then grabbed him and touched all the four corners to win the match and advance to the next round.

 Next, Norman Smiley took on Crowbar in a non-tournament hardcore match.
 The two brawled with each other throughout the ringside area.
 Near the end of the match, Crowbar placed Smiley on a pair of tables on the stage and then climbed the video screen and dived onto Smiley driving him through the tables.
 Smiley then rolled over Crowbar for the win.

 Next, an open invitational battle royal took place in the quarter-final of the World Heavyweight Championship tournament, where Commissioner Bret Hart allowed all the employees of WWA to participate which included wrestlers and non-wrestlers.
-Buff Bagwell, Disco Inferno, Norman Smiley and Crowbar participated while non-wrestlers including interviewer Stevie Ray, commentators Jerry Lawler and Jeremy Borash, referee Mark "Slick" Johnson, cameraman, other referee and a woman in gold dress also participated in the match, making it a hilarious match.
+Buff Bagwell, Disco Inferno, Norman Smiley and Crowbar participated while non-wrestlers including interviewer Stevie Ray, commentators Jerry Lawler and Jeremy Borash, referees Mark "Slick" Johnson and Graham Young, announcer Sidney Ann, and a cameraman also participated in the match.
+Two people dressed as the Bananas in Pyjamas also interfered.
 Bagwell last eliminated Inferno after Inferno's security guards Lenny Lane and Lodi turned on him.
 As a result, Bagwell qualified for the semi-final round.

 The last match in the quarter-final round was a Guitar on a Pole match between Nathan Jones and Jeff Jarrett.
 Jones was managed by Rove McManus for the match.
 Near the end of the match, Jones tried to retrieve the guitar but Jarrett hit a low blow to Jones and retrieved the guitar and then hit McManus with the guitar who tried to interfere.
 Jarrett then delivered a Stroke to Jones for the win.